LokeyLab/LC-Seq-Official/docs/THEORY.md

 ❌ Requires variant similarity (correlation check)
 ❌ More complex workflow
 ❌ Additional validation steps required
-❌ Consensus peak boundaries may not be optimal for all variants
+❌ Pooled peak boundaries may not be optimal for all variants

 **When to use**: Large datasets, similar variants, molecular-level analysis, speedup needed